This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have pain in the area between your anus and your genitals.

-- You have pain with an erection.
+- You are male and have pain with an erection.

 - You have pain during or after sex.